 Sophie Bourgeois

-Sophie’s freestyle performance (she’s wearing pink shoes) is the first one shown in this clip from Radical Moves, although be warned that the commentary by Kim Blackett regarding the women skaters is a tad painful by today’s standards!
+Sophie’s freestyle performance (she’s wearing pink shoes) is the first one shown in this clip from Radical Moves, although be warned that the commentary by Kim Blackett regarding the women skaters is beyond painful.
+At least Sophie was having a good time because she was dating legendary freestyle skater Rodney Mullen at the time of the event!

-And her slalom run begins here:
+And here is her slalom run:

 On June 2nd, 1987, a photo by Bernard Weil in the Toronto Star newspaper for a fashion shoot showcases Sophie’s skill.
 The caption reads: “Sophie Bourgeois, 22, from Drummondville, Quebec is rated the best female freestyler in Canada and ranked fourth in the world.”
 She’s wearing classic 80s gear including Club Monaco cotton button-fly ‘jams’ (shorts), Surf Paradise t-shirt, Airwalk shoes, and a Swatch watch!

-Strangely enough, the most thorough article about Sophie was printed in The Sun Times (September 17, 1987) newspaper from Owen Sound, Ontario where I was born and raised!
+Strangely enough, a thorough article about Sophie was printed in The Sun Times (September 17, 1987) newspaper from Owen Sound, Ontario where I was born and raised!
 I would have been nine years old… if only my parents had taken me to see her!
 Luann LaSalle wrote how Sophie trained as an athlete and had a strict regimen – “It takes a lot of strength and power to flip the board.”
 Sophie was 23 at the time but had begun skateboarding at age 15.

-Sophie shared by email that she moved to California and was performing amateur freestyles shows with Rodney, as they dated for a long time.
+Sophie shared by email that she moved to California and was performing amateur freestyle shows with Rodney, as they dated for a long time.
 She also got to know the whole scene, including Tony Hawk.
 Sophie became a professional with her tours and demonstrations, arranged by an agent in Toronto.
-In 1988, Sophie was featured in Powell Peralta’s 1988 video “Public Domain” although she was simply called “Sofie.”

 Thank you, Sophie for reaching out!